FelixKerser/simple_bank/README.md

 read README.txt!

 commands:
-  new - new card
+  new - new card;
-  login - login to card
+  login - login to card;
-  exit - exit
+  exit - exit;